 According to security firm Gemini Advisory, the Fin7 hacker group stole data on more than five million credit and debit cards that had been used at HBC credit card terminals beginning in May 2017.
 "Based on the analysis of the available data, the entire network of Lord & Taylor and 83 Saks Fifth Avenue locations have been compromised," the firm wrote in a blog post examining the breach.

 - Not patching systems: While some advanced threats target zero day vulnerabilities, far more simply take advantage of known vulnerabilities that have had patches available for months, Thycotic chief security scientist Joseph Carson said by email.

-And just protecting your perimeter won't keep you safe.
-"It is imperative that companies implement a multi-layered approach to security, incorporating artificial intelligence, machine learning and device intelligence to protect customer data from being compromised in the event an initial breach occurs," Simility co-founder and CTO Kedar Samant said.
+- Focusing only on the perimeter: A multi-layered approach is key.
+“It is imperative that companies implement a multi-layered approach to security, incorporating artificial intelligence, machine learning and device intelligence to protect customer data from being compromised in the event an initial breach occurs," Simility co-founder and CTO Kedar Samant said.

 The starting point: PCI DSS compliance

 The Payment Card Industry Data Security Standard (PCI DSS), one of many compliance regulations affecting companies in just about every industry, covers basic requirements for point-of-sale endpoint security, including the use of a firewall, changing passwords from vendor-supplied defaults, protection of stored data, encrypted transmission of sensitive data, use of antivirus software, restriction of physical access to payment card data, and more.https://o1.qnsr.com/log/p.gif?;n=203;c=204660766;s=9477;x=7936;f=201812281312070;u=j;z=TIMESTAMP;a=20392931;e=i

 Multi-factor authentication is also required for remote access.
 "Having multiple factors to help ensure only authorized personnel are able to access appropriate resources goes a long way toward securing environments, but only if taken as one of many security layers in depth," Aaron Reynolds, vice president for payments advisory and assessments at Coalfire, said by email.